The Bletchley Circle is a TV show set in the early 1950s about a group of women who worked together during the Second World War.

 While the show mostly takes place in London, it occasionally flashes back to Bletchley Park during the war.
 Bletchley Park was the top-secret codebreaking center where the main characters worked.
 These flashbacks provide context for the skills and experiences of the four women.

-Their roles were highly confidential, and the extent of their work (and their skill at solving puzzles) had remained a secret from those around them.
+Their code-breaking roles were highly confidential, and the extent of their work (and their skill at solving puzzles) had remained a secret from those around them.
 When a series of crimes occur, they work together again in an effort to solve the mysteries.

 In the present day, Bletchley Park is open to visitors and is a great educational day trip from London.
 It takes less than an hour from London Euston by train, and is located right opposite Bletchley Railway Station.

 - The Imitation Game (2014): This biographical drama film, starring Benedict Cumberbatch as Alan Turing, the famous codebreaker, was partly filmed at Bletchley Park.
 The movie tells the story of Turing’s work at Bletchley Park and his efforts to crack the Enigma code.